Training the Next Generation of Leaders in Pediatric Urology

-The pediatric urology fellow works directly with six fellowship trained, full time, Nationwide Children’s Hospital based academic pediatric urologists as well as a cadre of specialized, board eligible and certified health care providers and researchers in pediatric medical and surgical fields.
+The pediatric urology fellow works directly with six fellowship trained, full time, Nationwide Children’s Hospital based academic pediatric urologists as well as a full complement of specialized, health care providers and researchers in all pediatric medical and surgical fields.

 Surgical education includes all aspects of inpatient and outpatient pediatric urology, including laparoscopic, ESWL and endourologic techniques under the direct supervision of the pediatric urology faculty.
 The ambulatory care experience is office based, directly supervised by faculty and allows for instruction and interpretation of contemporaneously performed radiologic and urodynamic studies.
 Prior to the research year, the fellow is encouraged to research in greater detail aspects of pediatric urological diseases, including processes, pathophysiology and/or treatment which are of special interest to them.
 The fellow will then develop a plan to pursue these special interests in greater clinical or laboratory detail during the research year with the assistance of a member of the faculty who will provide supervision and guidance.
 The research year is conducted under the supervision of faculty within the Nephrology Urology Affinity Group (NURAG), all members of the Research Institute.

 - Ensure the fellow develops the cognitive and technical skills necessary to assess children suspected of having a pediatric urological disease.

 - Accurately, and with the least invasion, diagnose and develop a treatment plan for children with urological disease.